 Subject Japanese Society and Culture B

 Day/Period/Place Fall Semester Tue 4 川北キャンパスC2O1

 @ Categories General Education Subjects - Expansion Subjects-

 @ Credit(s) 2

 @ Object 全

 Instructor (Position) 坂本 友香 所属:高度教養教育·学生支援機構

-@ Term 2セメスター
+⊕ Term 2セメスター

-Course Numbering ZDG-GLB804E
+Ourse Numbering ZDG-GLB804E

 Language Used in Course English

-Object and Summary of Class Goal of Study Subject This soc study Jap nderstanding Japan through Japanese Traditional Culture nis course aims to explore aspects of Japanese traditional culture to enhance the students' understanding of the origin of modern Japanese ociety and the perspectives of the Japanese people.
-This course is conducted in English and targets both international and Japanese udents.
+Object and Summary of Class Understanding Japan through Japanese Traditional Culture This course aims to explore aspects of Japanese traditional culture to enhance the students' understanding of the origin of modern Japanese society and the perspectives of the Japanese people.
+This course is conducted in English and targets both international and Japanese Summary of Class ociety and the perspectives of the Japanese people.
+This course is conducted in English and targets both international and Japanese students.
 For international students, it will provide opportunities to develop their understanding of Japanese culture and to experience it.
-For apanese students, it will provide opportunities to re-discover Japanese culture.
+For lapanese students, it will provide opportunities to re-discover Japanese culture. © Study 2. .
 Students will gain fundamental knowledge of Japanese traditional culture.
-Students will demonstrate an understanding of Japanese traditional culture Object and Summary of Class stury of Class Study Study Study 2.
-S ociety and the perspectives of the Japanese people.
-This course is conducted in English and targets both international and Japanese audents.
-For international students, it will provide opportunities to develop their understanding of Japanese culture and to experience it.
-For apanese students, it will provide opportunities to re-discover Japanese culture.
-Students will gain fundamental knowledge of Japanese traditional culture.
-Study 2.
-S Students will effectively engage in interpersonal communication, and exchange opinions and information.
-Contents and Progress Schedule of the Class 100 111 Sur 122 133 IMMA This Field inis course consists of three parts: (1) lectures, (2) experience in and demonstrations of traditional Japanese culture, and (3) reflection. refessionals from each area are invited to offer lectures on traditional culture.
-This course also provides students with opportunities to opperience Japanese culture inside and outside the classroom.
-Class schedule updated: September 10, 2018 Introduction 10/2 Nihongami& Keppatsushi (日本髮・結髮師)/ aditional Japanese hairstyle Nihongami hairdresser 10/9 [Workshop] Wadaiko (和太鼓)/Traditional Japanese drum unday, October 14, 2018 (Morning session) Kimono (着物)/Traditional clothing 10/23 Preparation for group presentation 10/30 Preparation for group presentation 11/6 [Workshop] Chado (茶道)/Tea ceremony aturday, November 17, 2018 (Afternoon session) Nihonbuyo (日本舞踊)/Japanese Classic Dancing 11/20 Shodo(書道)/Calligraphy 11/27)) Presentation 12/4)) [Fieldtrip] Noh (能染)/Japanese theatrical arts 12/9 unday, December 9, 2018 (Afternoon session) 2) Presentation 1/21 3) Presentation 1/21 3) Presentation 1/218 MPORTANT] ANDATORY attendance at the first class meeting (October 2nd). is course CANNOT accept students who join from the second week. eld trips will be scheduled on weekends f.
-Topics are subject to change depending on conditions.
+2. Students will demonstrate an understanding of Japanese traditional culture 3.
+Students will effectively engage in interpersonal communication, and exchange opinions and information.
+Contents and Progress Schedule of the Class In the contents and the contents and the contents and the contents and the content and the conten This course consists of three parts: (1) lectures, (2) experience in and demonstrations of traditional Japanese culture, and (3) reflection.
+Professionals from each area are invited to offer lectures on traditional culture.
+This course also provides students with opportunities to experience Japanese culture inside and outside the classroom.
+Class schedule updated: September 10, 2018) Introduction 10/2 !)
+Nihongami& Keppatsushi(日本髪・結髪師)/ raditional Japanese hairstyle Nihongami hairdresser 10/9 !)
+(Workshop] Wadaiko (Talx 大鼓) / Traditional Japanese drum unday, October 14, 2018 (Morning session) !)
+(Kimono (活物)/ Traditional clothing 10/23 i) Preparation for group presentation 10/30 !)
+Preparation for group presentation 11/6 !)
+(Workshop] Chade (朱拉) / Tea ceremony saturday, November 17, 2018 (Afternoon session) 2) Nihonbuyo (日本舞踊)/Japanese Classic Dancing 11/20) Shodo(書道)/Calligraphy 11/27 0) Presentation 12/4 1) [Fieldtrip] Noh (能樂)/Japanese theatrical arts 12/9 sunday, December 9, 2018 (Afternoon session) 2) Presentation 72/11 3) Presentation / Class wrap-up 12/18 IMPORTANT] ANNDATORY attendance at the first class meeting (October 2nd).
+This course CANNOT accept students who join from the second week.
+Tield trips will be scheduled on weekends Kopics are subject to change depending on conditions.
 The latest syllabus and schedule will be updated in late August.
-Please check the line syllabus BEFORE you enroll in this course.
-Evaluation Method Att.
-Gro tudents will be assessed and graded based on the following: ttendance and active participation 30% roup presentation 20% pomework 20% nal report 30% wo (2) late arrivals (more than 20 minutes late) or early leaves equal one (1) absence.
+Please check the nilne syllabus BEFORE you enroll in this course.
+Evaluation Method Fire Students will be assessed and graded based on the following: Attendance and active participation 30% Group presentation 20% Homework 20% Final report 30% Final report 30% Five (2) late arrivals (more than 20 minutes late) or early leaves equal one (1) absence.
 Textbook and References @ URL